-Scope and enforcement of sanctions for students found in violation of either of these policies rests within RISD Advanced Program Online in conjunction with Student Conduct and Community Standards.
-Visit Equity & Compliance's web-site for more information about the procedures and policies (including policy definitions of the aforementioned misconduct).
+Scope and enforcement of sanctions for students found in violation of either of these policies resides within the Office of Student Conduct + Community Standards.
+Visit Equity & Compliance website for more information about the procedures and policies (including policy definitions).

-- 4) Weapons (a) Using, (b) displaying, or (c) possessing objects or substances whose primary purpose is to cause or threaten harm, inflict a wound, cause injury, or incapacitate and has no valid educational purpose is expressly forbidden.
-This includes but is not limited to firearms, pellet guns, ammunition, slingshots, billy clubs, metal knuckles, bludgeons, switchblade knives, bowie knives, hunting/fishing or concealing or carrying any knife with a blade longer than 3 inches per Rhode Island Law, explosives, dangerous chemicals such as tear gas or mace, instruments that launch projectiles, or any toy or model, even if otherwise permitted by law; or using any other objects or substances to cause or threaten harm. - 5) Drugs, alcohol, and other harmful substances Using, possessing, or distributing, or voluntarily remaining in the presence of others who are using, possessing, or distributing, drugs or drug paraphernalia, alcohol, or other harmful substances in a manner that is prohibited by law or RISD policy, that is for purposes other than those for which they are intended, or that otherwise is potentially harmful to oneself or others.
+4) Weapons - (a) Using, (b) displaying, or (c) possessing objects or substances whose primary purpose is to cause or threaten harm, inflict a wound, cause injury, or incapacitate and has no valid educational purpose is expressly forbidden.
+This includes but is not limited to firearms, pellet guns, ammunition, slingshots, billy clubs, metal knuckles, bludgeons, switchblade knives, bowie knives, hunting/ fishing or concealing or carrying any knife with a blade longer than 3 inches per Rhode Island Law, explosives, dangerous chemicals such as tear gas or mace, instruments that launch projectiles, any 3-d printed weapon or firearm (whether functioning or not), or any toy or model, even if otherwise permitted by law; or using any other objects or substances to cause or threaten harm.

+5) Drugs, alcohol, and other harmful substances - Using, possessing, or distributing, or voluntarily remaining in the presence of others who are using, possessing, or distributing, drugs or drug paraphernalia, alcohol, or other harmful substances in a manner that is prohibited by law or RISD policy, that is for purposes other than those for which they are intended, or that otherwise is potentially harmful to oneself or others.